lu5216/lu5216/README.md

 - 👋 Hi, I’m @lu5216
-- 👀 I’m interested in : java
+- 👀 I’m interested in : java, python
-- 🌱 I’m currently learning : java
+- 🌱 I’m currently learning : java, python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : 2890481787@qq.com